leekahwei/express-ts-clean/README.md

 # express-ts-clean
-An clean architecture implementation on ExpressJS
+A clean architecture implementation on ExpressJS